bregman-arie/devops-exercises/README.md

 <summary>What are you taking into consideration when choosing a tool/technology?</summary><br><b>

 In your answer you can mention one or more of the following:
-  * mature vs. cutting edge
+  * mature/stable vs. cutting edge
   * community size
   * architecture aspects - agent vs. agentless, master vs. masterless, etc.
+  * learning curve
 </b></details>

 <details>